DynamoDS/DynamoPrimerNew/8_coding_in_dynamo/8-1_code-blocks-and-design-script/3-shorthand.md

 ![](../images/8-1/3/shorthand-exercise03.jpg)

-> 1. Rather than using a formula node, we use a **Code Block** with the line: `(0..Math.Sin(x*360)..#50)*5;`.
+> 1. We use a **Code Block** with the line: `(0..Math.Sin(x*360)..#50)*5;`.
 To quickly break this down, we're defining a range with a formula inside of it.
 This formula is the Sine function.
 The sine function receives degree inputs in Dynamo, so in order to get a full sine wave, we multiple our x values (this is the range input from 0 to 1) by 360.
 Next we want the same number of divisions as control grid points for each row, so we define fifty subdivisions with #50.
 Finally, the multiplier of 5 simply increases the amplitude of translation so that we can see the effect in the Dynamo Preview.

 ![](../images/8-1/3/shorthand-exercise04.jpg)